Implementing modular UniForce mechanical extract system with Group SCS’s support

 Michael Washbourne, Group SCS Approved Contractor Development Manager

-Group SCS offers a range of easy to select and install standard AOV and smoke shaft components that can be used in isolation or in complete smoke shaft system projects.
-It can provide brochures and datasheets to help contractors install smoke shaft systems, as well as extensive training through its Approved Installer Network.
+Group SCS offers a range of easy-to-select and install standard AOV and smoke shaft components that can be used in isolation or in complete smoke shaft system projects.
+It can provide brochures and datasheets to help contractors install smoke shaft systems, as well as extensive training through its Approved Contractor Network.
 Find out more about Group SCS’s smoke ventilation systems here.

 The fan skid was chosen due to the ease of installation.
 The skid is supplied with a run and standby fan set which is pre-wired into a control system on the skid which obviously saves installation time on the roof.
 You can also have the option of a skid-mounted Automatic Transfer Switch so the client can decide if they are supplying a maintained 400V supply or a primary and secondary 400V supply to the roof.
 The ATS is also fitted with a maintenance bypass facility to allow engineers to work on the unit without disconnecting the essential supply to the fan controls.